 Please note: Only if you already live in the Netherlands, you will need a DigiD.
 If you do not live in the Netherlands, please apply without a DigiD.
 If you live in The Netherlands you can apply for a DigiD.
 DigiD applications take up to two weeks: apply for DigiD.

-Important when creating an enrolment application:
+Important when creating an enrollment application:

 - Please enter your prior education (on the basis of which your application will be assessed) correctly.

 - Select the study programme of choice with (WO Master) at the end from the list in Studielink (note: specialisations can be selected in VUweb).

 - Enter your payment details so that the correct tuition fee can be calculated.
 This does not generate an automatic payment.
 The deadline for payment is 31 August 2021.

 - Please be aware that your enrollment must be fully completed on 31 August 2021 in order to start your study programme on 1 September 2021.
 If your enrollment is not complete on this date, you will have to postpone your study programme until the following academic year.

 In order to upload the required documents and complete your application, you will need to log in to VUweb, the university's student portal.
 We advise you to do this as soon as possible after applying in Studielink.

 Please note: you do not need to send original documents when applying, but you will need to send a certified paper copy of your diploma if you are admitted by which time you will be informed about the requirements in more detail.